perez987/Intel-UHD-630-on-macOS/README.md

 ---

-**Note**: If you have KP or black screen when macOS wakes from sleep, you have to replace hda-gfx property with No-hda-gfx, this usually fixes those KPs but audio is lost through HDMI.
+**Note**: If you have KP or black screen when macOS wakes from sleep, you have to replace hda-gfx property with No-hda-gfx, this usually fixes those KPs but audio through HDMI is lost.
 Replace:

 ``` xml
 <key>hda-gfx</key>